Cosmic Queries – Get Some Space

 I guess a little bit.

 Who pulls out albums of anything?
+Yeah.
+Chuck, how old are you?
+Oh, I still know.

 I still keep,

+How old are you?
 Well, it's the same as scrapbooking as far as I'm concerned.
+It's like, you know, because you know why?

-It's like, you know, because you know why, ladies and gentlemen, Chuck is 75 years old.
+Ladies and gentlemen, Chuck is 75 years old.

 It's just a black, black don't crack, so he looks good.

 And you know what?
+I need some tea.

-cold, and I need some tea.
+I'm cold and I need some tea.

 And your rheumatism is acting up.
+It's going to rain soon.

-Well, it's gonna rain tomorrow, mom.
+Well, it's going to rain tomorrow, my

-No, okay, so here we go.
+so here we go.
+This is

 Ashcott and his last name.

-Yeah, I'm Patrick Carr.
+Yeah.
+I'm Patrick Carr.

-Okay, Patrick Carr.
+Okay.
+Patrick Carr.

+Take sure that one, you have to think about that, Chuck.
 You're not just, you have to read it and think about it and then say it.

-Yeah, because I mean, you know, okay, all right.
+Yeah, because I mean, you know.
+Okay.

-Tyson, and hey, Chuck, please pronounce my name.
+And hey, Chuck, please pronounce my name.

 Wait a minute.

-Oh, he gave a phonetic.
+So he gave a phonetic.

 He gave me his, you know what, Akshat?
+Thank you, my friend.

 He gave me, there you go.
+He says, my question

-is that about 400 years ago, Sir Isaac Newton, hey, Neil, I know that's your man, discovered the laws of motion and gravity.
+that about 400 years ago, Sir Isaac Newton, hey, Neil, I know that's your man, discovered the laws of motion and gravity.
+He also discovered calculus and had already discovered the laws of optics.

 How was he so focused and deeply indulged in his work during the plague, which was a pandemic during that time.

+How was he able to manage his mental health?
 And how can we manage our own mental health and have a spark of our own creativity and imagination during this time of peak anxiety?
+And

 Akshat is coming to us from India.
+Love you.

 Thank you, Akshat.

-So first, I don't claim any mental health expertise, but I do know a little bit about Isaac Newton and I know a little bit about others who have made singular contributions to our understandings of the natural world.
+So first, I don't claim any mental health expertise, but I do know a little bit about Isaac Newton, and I know a little bit about others who have made singular contributions to our understandings of the natural world.

 And one of the things they all had in common was that they had episodes in their life either thrust upon them by Isaac Newton escaping the Black Plague in London and in Cambridge.